 Democrats Adopted Socialist Ideas from Europe

 Then in the early 1900s, the Democratic party adopted the expanding progressivism and socialism of European countries.
-In the 1930s, Democratic president Franklin Roosevelt won reelection that year on the strength of the New Deal, a set of Depression-prolonging reforms.
+In the 1930s, Democratic president Franklin Roosevelt won reelection on the strength of the New Deal, a set of Depression-prolonging reforms.
 Roosevelt won in a landslide against Republican Alf Landon, who opposed these massive expansions of federal power.
 So, the Democratic Party quickly became the party of big government.

-People argue that, the Democratic Party then became the party of big government and that the Republican party of big government became rhetorically committed to curbing federal power.
-How did this switch happen?
+People sometimes argue that, the Democratic Party then became the party of big government and that the Republican party of big government became rhetorically committed to curbing federal power.
+How did this ideology switch happen?

 Republicans Change Their Minds… But Did They Switch Platforms?